aivolution-gta/website/README.md

 # AiVolution

-A student-led organization focused on informing people about our technology future.
+A student-led organization focused around informing people about our technologically driven future.

 ## About Us